mmcco/ssh-auth-methods/README.md

 received.

 The auth method 'none' implies that the SSH server let us in without any authentication at all.
-I suspect this is possible, although I haven't encountered it.
-The SSH command ends in `'exit'` so that we'll disconnect immediately if granted access.
+Our SSH command ends in `'exit'` so that we'll disconnect immediately if granted access.
 In this case, we can't find what the other potential auth methods are (nor do they really matter), so 'none' will be the only one returned.
 Additionally, we assume that any non-error (i.e. not `255`) SSH exit status